Sable/wu-wei-handbook/create-new-experiment.md

       "iteration-number": 3
     }

+The 'type' property specifies that it is an experiment.
+The 'short-name' dependencies is used to refer to the experiment description with the commandline interface of the tools.
 The 'dependencies' property list the source for the artifacts of the experiment.
 The 'iteration-number' property correspond to the number of iterations for the runs.

 After installation, the experiment description file is available under '*repository-root*/experiments/*experiment-short-name*/'.
 It is also understood by the 'run' command so experiment parameters such as the 'iteration-number' will be used to perform the experiments.